-We estimate initial costs of: (redacted).
-We are seeking this seed funding from at least five supporting parties, but we also ask all interested firms and professionals to join us in this most important start up phase - there is strength in numbers.
-If you have any questions call or email Leonard Goodman (see below).
+We are seeking seed funding from at least five supporting/founding parties, but we also ask all interested firms and professionals to join us in this most important start up phase - there is strength in numbers.
 Funds contributed at this stage will be credited against future LISAC membership fees.

 An account has been set up at the Royal Bank.

-Royal Bank of Canada 2346 Yonge St. Toronto, ON M4P 2W7 Contact: Ms. A. French 416-974-7708 Account: LISAC c/o Hereliesyourmoney Inc.
+Royal Bank of Canada 2346 Yonge St. Toronto, ON M4P 2W7 Contact: Ms. A. French, 416-974-7708 Account: LISAC c/o Hereliesyourmoney Inc.

-For further information, contact Leonard Goodman: leonard@firstfinancialgroup.ca or call him at 416-368-5351 x226.
+For further information, contact Leonard Goodman: leonard@firstfinancialgroup.ca 416-368-5351 x226.

-At the end of the three months, we will have completed a detailed business and operational plan setting out the first three years with growth objectives, strategies, revenues, expenses and programs.
+At the end of the three months, we will have a business and operational plan that sets out the first three years with growth objectives, strategies, revenues, expenses and programs.
 The plan will include the strategy and concept for the public awareness campaign.